Billa05/OpenAlex_experiment/readme.md

 ### ISBN Processing in OpenLibrary Dump

-The find.py script loads ISBNs from `OpenAlex_isbn.jsonl`, reads an OpenLibrary dump from `ol_dump.txt` in the `using ol_dump` folder, and checks for matches.
+The find.py script loads ISBNs from [OpenAlex_isbn.jsonl](https://github.com/Billa05/OpenAlex_experiment/blob/master/using_ol_dump/Not_Found.jsonl), reads an OpenLibrary dump from `ol_dump.txt` in the `using ol_dump` folder, and checks for matches.
 Make sure you have the `ol_dump.txt` file in the `using ol_dump` folder.
-Matches and non-matches are written to `Hits.jsonl` and `Not_Found.jsonl` respectively.
+Matches and non-matches are written to [Hits.jsonl](https://github.com/Billa05/OpenAlex_experiment/blob/master/using_ol_dump/Hits.jsonl) and `Not_Found.jsonl` respectively.
 ISBN-10s are converted to ISBN-13s for standardization.

 ### Adding OpenAlex Identifiers and Importing the NotFound Records